avs-code/Spark_surveillance_robot/README.md

 ##  Initial features:
 *  Motor shield dual DC motor
 *  Ultrasonic Sensor Module
-*  Level of battery charge
+*  Level of battery charge or low battery warning
 ####  Important features to resolve first:

 *  Control via wifi module over internet (For example: In a house family I want connect by internet to robot that is in my home.)